Martin of Tours: Excavations and rediscovery of the tomb

 In 1860 excavations by Leo Dupont (1797–1876) established the dimensions of the former abbey and recovered some fragments of architecture.
 The tomb of St. Martin was rediscovered on 14 December 1860, which aided in the nineteenth-century revival of the popular devotion to St. Martin.

-After the radical Paris Commune of 1871, there was a resurgence of conservative Catholic piety, and the church decided to build a basilica to St. Martin.
-They selected Victor Laloux as architect.
-He eschewed Gothic for a mix of Romanesque and Byzantine, sometimes defined as neo-Byzantine.
-The new Basilique Saint-Martin was erected on a portion of its former site, which was purchased from the owners.
+After the radical Paris Commune of 1871, there was a resurgence of conservative Catholic piety.
+The architect Victor Laloux designed the Basilique Saint-Martin, erected on a portion of its former site.
 Started in 1886, the church was consecrated 4 July 1925.

 Franco-Prussian War

 Martin's renewed popularity in France was related to his promotion as a military saint during the Franco-Prussian War of 1870–1871.

-During the military and political crisis of the Franco-Prussian war, Napoleon III's Second Empire collapsed.
-After the surrender of Napoleon to the Prussians after the Battle of Sedan in September 1870, a provisional government of national defense was established, and France's Third Republic was proclaimed.
-Paris was evacuated due to the advancing enemy and for a brief time (September–December 1870), Tours became the effective capital of France.
+In this era, Tours became the effective capital of France.
+During the French Third Republic, he was seen as a patron saint of France.

 St Martin was promoted by the clerical right as the protector of the nation against the German threat.
-Conservatives associated the dramatic collapse of Napoleon III's regime as a sign of divine retribution on the irreligious emperor.
-Priests interpreted it as punishment for a nation led astray due to years of anti-clericalism.
-They preached repentance and a return to religion for political stability.
 The ruined towers of the old royal basilica of St. Martin at Tours came to symbolize the decline of traditional Catholic France.